tommycs127/yumcha/README.md

 Output (29,240 items):

 _Note: This count represents the current output of the generation engine.
-As validation rules and syllable constraints are updated during development, this number will fluctuate."_
+As validation rules and syllable constraints are updated during development, this number will fluctuate._

 ```text
 [SidneyLauRepresentation(initial='', nucleus='a', coda='', tone='1'),